Skip to Content

 Size and Coloration

-You’re studying a surprisingly small bird with mesmerizing brown feathers, white eye rings, orange sides, and an unmistakable blue tail.
+You’re studying a surprisingly small bird, which, like the Great Crested Flycatcher, belongs to a group of birds known for their styles of avian crests, with mesmerizing brown feathers, white eye rings, orange sides, and an unmistakable blue tail.
 Its compact size, around a computer mouse, belies its rare and exciting presence in the area.

 Habitat and Range